DraconDev/SamAI/tasks.md

 ## Do

-- No search bar where is it?
-We need it
-  - We can have Home - Search pane in the middle + Add in the corner
 - the drag does seem to work but
   - when we drag around an icon others should shift around, i mean others that are valid to move around like folder for folders, and icons for icons,
   - for icons we need to be able to drag onto folders so we add them